Harmonic analysis on certain spherical varieties: The operator is unitary

 \begin{Thm} Let $F$ be a nonarchimedean local field of characteristic zero.
 Suppose $\dim V_i>2$ for all $1\le i\le 3$ and $Y^{\mathrm{sm}}(F) \neq \emptyset$.
 The Fourier transform $\mathcal{F}_Y$ extends to a unitary operator on $L^2(Y(F))$.
 Moreover, for $f_1,f_2\in L^2(Y(F)),$

 \end{Thm}

 Recall the definition of $\mathcal{S}$ from \eqref{calS}.
-The following lemma is the only place in the argument where we use that $F$ is nonarchimedean: \begin{Lem} Assume $F$ is nonarchimedean.
+The following lemma is the only place in the argument where we use that $F$ is nonarchimedean: \begin{Lem} Assume $F$ is a nonarchimedean local field of characteristic zero.
 Given $f\in \mathcal{S},$ there exists a sequence of functions $f_i\in \mathcal{S}$ such that

 \end{Lem}

 \begin{Rem} We expect that the proof of this lemma could be adapted to the archimedean case if one develops a theory of Sobolev spaces for $X(F)$ together with an analogue of Morrey's inequality. \end{Rem} \begin{proof} We can and do assume $\mathcal{F}_Y(f)= I(\widetilde{f}_{1}\otimes \widetilde{f}_{2})$ for some $\widetilde{f}_1\otimes\widetilde{f}_2 \in \mathcal{S}(X(F)) \otimes \mathcal{S}(V(F))$ (see \eqref{I:def}).
 Choose a compact open subgroup $K$ of $\mathrm{Sp}_6(\mathcal{O}_F)$ such that $\widetilde{f}_{1}$ is right $K$-invariant.
 Choose $\widetilde{f}_{i1}\in C^\infty_c(x_0\SL_2^3(F))^K$ such that $\widetilde{f}_{i1} \to \widetilde{f}_1$ in $L^2(X(F))$.
 Put $f_i:=I(\widetilde{f}_{i1}\otimes \widetilde{f_2})$.
 There is a constant $c>0$ (depending only on $\widetilde{f_2}$ and $K$) such that